Overview

 disciplinary events that would be material to your evaluation of the Adviser or the integrity of its

 management.
-Financial Council has no applicable disciplinary information
+Financial Council has no applicable disciplinary information.

 Item 10 – Other Financial Industry Activities and Affiliations

-William Leeb, President, Chief Compliance Officer, and Chief Investment Officer, David R. Travis, Co-
+William Leeb, President, Chief Executive Officer, Chief Compliance Officer, and Chief Investment

-Chief Financial Officer, and Jeffrey R. Reynolds, Co-Chief Financial Officer, are FINRA-registered
+Officer, David R. Travis, Chief Financial Officer, and Jeffrey R. Reynolds, Chief Advisory Officer,

-dealer.
-As registered representatives and investment advisor representatives of Commonwealth,
+FINRA-registered broker dealer.
+As registered representatives and

-William Leeb, David Travis, and Jeffrey Reynolds are required to place all Financial Council client
+representatives of Commonwealth, William Leeb, David Travis, and Jeffrey Reynolds are required

-brokerage business through Commonwealth.
-Additionally, as representatives of Commonwealth they
+to place all Financial Council client brokerage business through Commonwealth.
+Additionally, as

-receive commissions on investment products sold or placed through Commonwealth not related to
+representatives of Commonwealth they receive commissions on investment products sold or placed

-Financial Council and also receive commissions and/or renewals on various insurance products that
+through Commonwealth not related to Financial Council and also receive commissions and/or

-they solicit.
-This is in addition to any compensation received from Financial Council.
-Additional
+renewals on various insurance products that they solicit.
+This is in addition to any compensation

-information about Commonwealth is available on FINRA’s BrokerCheck at brokercheck.finra.org.
+received from Financial Council.
+Additional information about Commonwealth is available on

-Clients are under no obligation to purchase or sell securities through Commonwealth.
+FINRA’s BrokerCheck at brokercheck.finra.org.
+Clients are under no obligation to purchase or sell

 As a practice, clients of Financial Council pay no commissions or transaction fees for funds traded